za3k/za3k.com/archive/invincible.md

     - If two Heroes fail, the first Hero to attempt describes how they failed, and the second Hero describes how they tried to help and how that also failed.
 - Obstacles (Success)
     - No Hero takes damage.
     - Whichever Hero actually beat the Obstacle gets the loot.
-That Hero now has an additional approach, which they mark down on their character sheet.
-They can pick any approach, or roll randomly.
+(See Heroes to learn about loot)
     - If one Hero beat the Obstacle, they describe how they succeeded.
     - If one Hero failed and a second Hero beat the Obstacle: the succeeding Hero humorously describes how the first Hero was failing, and how the second Hero did things right after they jumped in.
-    - The Hero describes where and how they got the Loot, and what it is.
+    - The Hero describes where and how they got the Loot, what it is, and how the Hero improves.
     - After an Obstacle is beaten, it is removed from play.
 That Villain turns face-up the next Obstacle in their lair, and describes it aloud to the Heroes just like the first.
 - Final Villain Showdown
     - When turning face-up the final card, the Villain describes their inner sanctum, and how the villain greets the Hero.
 They describe the villain in more detail, hinting at any weaknesses, and their secret goal.